obj63mc/silverstripe-google-cloud-storage/README.md

 * `GC_PROJECT_ID`: Your google project id
 * `GC_BUCKET_NAME`: The name of the cloud storage bucket bucket to store assets in.

-If running outside of google app engine or cloud compute, you need to setup your user credentials by placing a service account key json file in the root of your site that has access to Google Cloud Storage JSON API.
-Then simply setup the environment variable of GOOGLE_APPLICATION_CREDENTIALS, example -
+If running outside of google app engine or cloud compute, you need to setup your user credentials by placing a service account key json file in the root of your site.
+This service account key will need access to Google Cloud Storage JSON API.
+Once the service account key is in the root of your site, simply add an environment variable of GOOGLE_APPLICATION_CREDENTIALS, example -

 * `GOOGLE_APPLICATION_CREDENTIALS`: 'service-account.json'